vishwastam/vishwastam.github.io/README.md

 **Vishwastam Shukla** — Founder vishwastam.shukla@gmail.com · [LinkedIn](https://linkedin.com/in/vishwastam-shukla) · Bangalore, India

-Previously CTO at HackerEarth, where he built and licensed coding datasets to frontier AI labs.
-Earlier at Amazon, MoveInSync and PubNinja.

 Our full standard operating procedure — twelve production stages, nine gates, the failure taxonomy and the adversarial hardening checklist — is available to prospective partners under NDA.